MariaChizhova/Testtask/README.md

-## Test task for jetbrains internship
+## Test task for JetBrains internship

-## Описание
+## Description

-Поддерживаемые возможности:
+### Available options:

-* Кнопка`Take picture` - открытие камеры и съемка изображения.
+* The button`Take picture` - open camera and take pictures.

-*  Кнопка `Edit` - изменение шаблона именования изображения.
+* The button`Edit` - changing template of the name of taking images

-* `Total number of taken pictures` - общее количество кадров, сделанных с данным названием шаблона.
+* Total number of taken pictures with current name template